-The College is responsible to the Charity Commission and all College activity is geared towards the pursuit of the following objects which are laid down in the Articles of the College:
+The College of Podiatry is responsible to the Charity Commission and all College activity is geared towards the pursuit of the following objects which are laid down in the Articles of the College:

-1. the advancement of health in particular, but not limited to, the prevention and treatment of diseases and conditions of the foot and lower limbs;
+1. the advancement of health in particular, but not limited to, the prevention and treatment of diseases and conditions of the foot and lower limb;

 3. the relief of poverty; and